ui-schema/tactic-ui/README.md

 ## Engine

-Provides the `Deco` implementation, otherwise contains only the basic typings for leafs and mappings.
+~~Provides the `Deco` implementation~~, otherwise contains only the basic typings for leafs and mappings.

 > not needed to install additionally, this module is included and re-exported from `@tactic-ui/react`